benetech/martus.martus-build/BuildFiles/Documents/README.txt

 Version 3.6.0             2011-09

+This release is available in English, Farsi/Dari and other languages as indicated on the http://www.martus.org software download page.
+Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

 - Added data-driven dropdown fields (dropdown lists created by data entered in a bulletin grid) to list of available fields to search on in Search screen.